Best eCommerce Pricing Strategies for Business Growth

 This model of pricing strategy works well for small and medium businesses that cater to a local target audience.

-Myntra and Jabong are two e-commerce stores that sell identical products like men’s and women’s apparel from similar categories and house a number of brands.
+Myntra and Ajio are two eCommerce stores that sell identical products like men’s and women’s apparel from similar categories and house a number of brands.
 They usually follow competitor based pricing and most of their product prices are very similar and have only a small marginal difference.

 This pricing model is ideal for selling identical products in the market.
 However, one drawback of this form of pricing is misleading information, which may hinder the progress of your business.

-Choose the pricing model best suited for your level of business and slowly you can move to higher strategies. pricing strategy is a key binding factor for your business growth and customer retention, make sure to choose one which maintains a balance between both.
+Choose the pricing model best suited for your business and slowly move to higher strategies.
+Pricing strategy is a key binding factor for your business growth, acquisition, and customer retention; make sure to choose one which maintains a balance between both.